Foxboron/ssh-tpm-agent/README.md

 (TPM) and sealed in `.tpm` suffixed files.
 They are bound to the hardware they where produced on and can't be transferred to other machines.

-This allows one to utilize a native client instead of having to side load existing PKCS11 libraries into the ssh-agent and/or ssh client.
+This allows you to utilize a native client instead of having to side load existing PKCS11 libraries into the ssh-agent and/or ssh client.

 # Features

 * A working `ssh-agent`.
 * Create sealed ssh keys on the TPM.
-* PIN support, dictionary attacks protection from the TPM allows users to use low entropy PINs instead of passphrases.
+* PIN support, dictionary attack protection from the TPM allows you to use low entropy PINs instead of passphrases.
 * TPM session encryption.
 * Proxy support towards other `ssh-agent` servers for fallbacks.